boennecd/mssm/README.md

 #       current state given the previous state.
 #   Q: starting value for covariance matrix in conditional distribution of the
 #      current state given the previous.
-#   verbose: TRUE if output should be printed doing estmation.
+#   verbose: TRUE if output should be printed during estmation.
 #
 # Returns:
 #   List with estimates and the log-likelihood approximation at each iteration.